ACB Resource Page

 Goodwill Industries of Northern New England was established in 1933 in Portland, Maine by Reverend Frederick Olsen.
 Today, Goodwill Industries of Northern New England continues to help others overcome barriers in their lives to achieve social and economic independence.

-To learn more about Goodwill Industries of Northern New England
+To learn more, go to Goodwill Industries of Northern New England website

 Maine Statewide Independent Living Council, (SILC)